Last updated

 Verify word count

-Introductions typically comprise about ten percent of your total essay length.
-A 1,000-word essay warrants roughly 100 words of introduction, while a 2,000-word paper can support 200 words—skills that high school students often develop through tutoring.
+Introductions typically make up about ten percent of your total essay length.
+A 1,000-word essay needs roughly 100 words of introduction, while a 2,000-word paper can support 200 words.

-Keeping your introduction proportional leaves room for the evidence and analysis that actually prove your argument, especially important since 61% of high school teachers report their students have never written papers longer than five pages.
+Keeping your introduction proportional leaves room for the evidence and analysis that actually prove your argument.
 If your introduction runs long, you're probably including details that belong in body paragraphs instead.

 Sample introduction paragraph with tutor comments